Police ID victim of deadly Haverhill hit-and-run; search for driver underway

-HAVERHILL, MASS.
-(WHDH) - Police have identified the 59-year-old man who was killed by a hit-and-run driver in Haverhill early Friday morning.
+Police have identified the 59-year-old man who was killed by a hit-and-run driver in Haverhill early Friday morning as the search for the suspect continues.

 Officers responding to the area of Merrimack and Main streets found Charles Burrill, of Haverhill, injured in the street, according to police.